Melania Trump Sex Life With Donald Trump Exposed In Resurfaced Interview

 A post shared by FLOTUS ❤???????? (@melaniaatrump) on

 For those who did not know, Donald Trump ran for president back in 1999.
 Trump went on the radio with his friend Howard Stern.
-The two men get to talking, and Stern brings up Trump’s then-girlfriend, Melania.
+The two men get to talking and Stern brings up Trump’s then-girlfriend, Melania.

 Donald Trump mentioned that she was around and told Howard Stern to call her.